Vyral/base-template/_posts/2019-09-04-should-you-buy-a-resale-home-or-a-new-construction-property.md

 00:08 - Introducing today’s topic

-00:42 - The upfront costs of each type of purchase
+00:42 - The up-front costs of each type of purchase

 02:51 - The importance of working with an agent through any home purchase